Reusing a Pretrained Language Model on Languages with Limited Corpora for Unsupervised NMT: Results and Analysis

 \textbf{Adapters.} We insert adapters to the pretrained \textsc{lm} and fine-tune only the adapter and embedding layer.
 We use the fine-tuned \textsc{lm} to initialize a \textsc{unmt} system.
 Adapters are used for both translation directions during \textsc{unmt} training.
-Fine-tuning the \textsc{lm} on the \textsc{lmr} language only yields at least $+3.9$ \textsc{bleu} for En-Sq compared to fine-tuning on both (rows $3$, $4$).
+Results are presented in Table \ref{table:ablation}.
+Fine-tuning the \textsc{lm} only on the \textsc{lmr} language yields at least $+3.9$ \textsc{bleu} for En-Sq compared to fine-tuning on both (rows $3$, $4$).
 En and Sq are not similar languages and their embeddings also differ.
 Thus, fine-tuning on both is not helpful.
 By contrast, fine-tuning only on Sq preserves the pretrained model's knowledge, while adapters are trained to encode Sq.
 For En-De and En-Mk, both approaches provide similar results.
 En and Mk do not share an alphabet, so their embeddings do not overlap and both fine-tuning methods are equally effective.
 In En-De, fine-tuning only on De is marginally better than fine-tuning on both.
-We highlight that adapters allow parameter-efficient fine-tuning. \textsc{lm} + adapters (Table \ref{table:ablation}) reaches almost the same results as \textsc{re-lm}, using just a fraction of the \textsc{re-lm} parameters while fine-tuning.
+We highlight that adapters allow parameter-efficient fine-tuning.
+Adapter \textsc{re-lm} reaches almost the same results as \textsc{re-lm}, using just a fraction of the \textsc{re-lm} parameters while fine-tuning.
 Details can be found in the appendix.

+\textbf{Vocabulary Extension.} In order to use \textsc{re-lm}, we extend the vocabulary of each language, as described in \S \ref{ssec:voctrick}.
+The intuition is that, since the pretrained monolingual \textsc{lm} uses BPEs learned exclusively on the \textsc{hmr} language, these BPEs would not split the \textsc{lmr} corpus in a meaningful way.
+We conduct experiments to clarify the contribution of the vocabulary extension, presented in Table \ref{table:vocext}.
+In Table \ref{table:stats}, we present the amount of vocabulary items added for each of our experimental setups.